-Hathras rape: Priyanka Gandhi asks 5 questions to UP government, says woman’s family wants answers
+Hathras rape: Priyanka Gandhi says family wants DM to be suspended after allegedly threatening them

 I met the family of the Hathras victim and understood their pain.
 I assured them that we stand with them in this difficult time and will help them get justice.
 The UP [Uttar Pradesh] government will not be able to act in an arbitrary way because the whole country has stood up to ensure justice for her.— Congress leader Rahul Gandhi

-Rahul and Priyanka Gandhi had on Saturday met the Dalit woman’s family after the police allowed them and three other Congress leaders to travel to their home.
-The two said they would continue their fight for justice, adding that no power could stifle the family’s voice.
+Rahul and Priyanka Gandhi had on Saturday met the Dalit woman’s family after the police allowed them and three other Congress leaders to travel to their home in Hathras.
+The two said they would continue the family’s fight for justice, adding that no power could stifle the family’s voice.

 On Thursday, the police had filed a case against Rahul Gandhi and Priyanka Gandhi, after detaining them on their way to Hathras and escorting them back to Delhi.
-Trinamool Congress leader Derek O’Brien was pushed to the ground by the Uttar Pradesh Police, while other MPs from the party alleged they were touched and misbehaved with.
+Trinamool Congress leader Derek O’Brien was pushed to the ground by the Uttar Pradesh Police, while other MPs from the party alleged they were touched and misbehaved with, all while attempting to visit the complainant’s family.

 Four upper-caste Thakur men had tortured and raped the Dalit woman on September 14.
 She died on September 29 at Delhi’s Safdarjung Hospital.
 The four men have been arrested.
 However, the woman was hastily cremated by the police, which has evoked shock and outrage across the country.
+State authorities have also claimed that the woman was not raped, based on physical evidence taken days after the crime, and alleged that the rape was fabricated by some people trying to stir caste tensions.